biopuppet/biopuppet.github.io/_posts/2020-04-13-A-veil-of-the-vile.md

 It's definitely not just because of the family financial situation (No hot water, vegen bacon, part-time hand-waxing job...)

-Walt, personally, have issues with *money*.
-Gretchen and Elliot, his old friends, created a small company called 'Grey Matter' with walt.
-They had a really good time back then.
-But walt sold his share for 5,000 dollars to pay his rent.
+Walt had some issues with *money*.
+Gretchen and Elliot, his old friends, created a company called 'Grey Matter' with walt.
+They had a good time back then.
+But walt sold his share for 5,000 dollars to pay his rent.[according to himself in S5]

 He 'left', so says Gretchen[] on which Walt seems to disagree.